Edhotmetal/Doctor/README.md

 If none of the keywords match, the doctor spits out a random response from the list of responses.
 \*options is used by the caller to bypass certain keyword checks so that the user's input isn't gobbled up by listen

+- **give_solution(patient)**
+Reads the patient's list of symptoms and gives a solution for each one Solutions are chosen at random from the list of solutions.

 # patient.rb
 extends Person